Farfugium japonicum aka Leopard Plant

 Leopard Plant, Tractor Seat Plant, Ligularia

-How to care for Leopard Plant
+How difficult is it to take care of Leopard Plant

 Leopard Plant is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.